Please ensure Javascript is enabled for purposes of website accessibility

 The symposium aims to strengthen the capacity of educators and institutions to engage with science diplomacy – to equip the next generation with the knowledge and perspectives needed to address global challenges, fostering long-term cooperation, policy innovation, and more resilient, sustainable, and peaceful societies.

-The symposium is co-organised by the Central European Scientific Society of Innovation and Technology (CESSIT) and ASSEF, and part of the Asia-Europe Science and Technology Diplomacy Initiative for Young Professionals.
+The symposium is co-organised by the Central European Scientific Society of Innovation and Technology (CESSIT) and ASEF, and part of the Asia-Europe Science and Technology Diplomacy Initiative for Young Professionals.

 Read more about the session below and register today!